nilhanli/chatgpt4o_data_cleaning/README.md

 ## 📁 Files

 - `data_for_clean.xlsx`: Synthetic dataset with artificial errors
-- `prompts.docx`: Prompt templates used for ChatGPT-4o
+- `prompts.docx`: Prompts used for data cleaning

 [data_for_clean.xlsx](https://github.com/user-attachments/files/19777956/data_for_clean.xlsx)